thechelsuk/uk.thechels/_pages/cv.md

 ##### HEAD OF WEB DEVELOPMENT (June 2024 - )

+Leading the frontend development centre of excellence with a focus on UI/UX across all digital products.

+Overseeing improvements in ways of working and the adoption of TDD and social programming techniques and an increase in quality.
+Measuring DORA metrics and helping the team into good and elite categories.
+Development incident management process.

+Overseeing and coordinating a 4x increase in headcount in stream-aligned product teams

 #### Blackfinch Group

 _Blackfinch Group are investment specialists offering a range of products including tax-efficient investments for individuals and businesses as well as offering investment in solar/wind energy and UK start-up companies._